laurentb/symfttpd/doc/Reference.md

 ## Gateway configuration

-The gateway is the CGI interface used by the web serveur.
+The gateway is the CGI interface used by the web server.

 ```
 // Server options

 // Required options
-$options['gateway_type'] = 'php-fpm'; // The gateway the server will user, can be fastcgi or php-fpm
+$options['gateway_type'] = 'php-fpm'; // The gateway the server will use, can be fastcgi or php-fpm

 // Required options
 $options['gateway_cmd'] = '/usr/bin/php-fpm'; // The command to run the gateway